Government Contracting Attorneys

 Range of Business Services

-Apart from the unique legal aspects of their vendor relationship with their government customers, government contractors are still enterprises with all of the needs and challenges of any other business.
+Apart from the unique legal aspects of their vendor relationship with their government customers, government contractors are still enterprises with all the needs and challenges of any other business.
 Our range of business services make us versatile and effective legal counsel for government contractors who value our comprehensive understanding of their business issues.

 Principal drafter of the brief of intervener.
 The court adopted the arguments in the intervener's brief and upheld the board's determination that a railroad's rates in conjunction with a bottleneck movement were unreasonable.